 - The app will backup both the app and its full data.

 The backups from the Titanium backup app are stored in a folder called “TitaniumBackup” on your phone.
 If you want to restore any app, you can simply transfer this folder to the device you want to restore it on and use it.

 A Nandrioid Backup is a complete backup of your phone ROM including the apps, media, apps data, settings, and more.
 In short, literally everything is backed up and you can restore everything back again with a single click.

-The TWRP method mentioned below requires TWRP to be installed on your device (you don’t say).
+Note: The TWRP method mentioned below requires TWRP to be installed on your device (you don’t say).
 And the FlashFire app method requires your device to be rooted.

 - Reboot into TWRP Recovery on your device: You can use the button combination in your device to do this or else, you can execute the below command by connection your device to your computer.

 adb reboot recovery

 - Once you are in TWRP, tap on “Backup”.

 - In the backup screen, you can choose the partitions you want to backup.
 You can also give your own name for the backups.

 - I usually choose these partitions: Boot, System, Vendor, Data, Cache, and EFS.